Ibrahim Khalilov

 - •LLM-powered explanations of privacy risks in plain language

-- •Interactive sandbox environment for safe privacy exploration
+- •Interactive sandbox environment for safe, automated privacy exploration

 Technologies: